 PGT does not guarantee transferred embryos will lead to a full-term, healthy pregnancy.
 PGT is costly and coverage can vary greatly depending on insurance plan.
 Those who are interested in PGT may discuss in greater detail with their genetics providers and may be referred to a fertility clinic specializing in this service for more information.

-Watch Basser Young Leadership Council Co-Chair, Jenny Sorin, joins fertility expert, Dr. Jaime Knopman, to discuss the process of freezing eggs and embryos and undergoing pre-implantation genetic testing (PGT) in the video below.
+Watch Basser Young Leadership Council Co-Chair, Jenny Sorin, and fertility expert, Dr. Jaime Knopman, discuss the process of freezing eggs and embryos and undergoing pre-implantation genetic testing (PGT) in the video below.

 What is Fanconi Anemia?